opetitprestataire/label-studio/docs/source/templates/image_bbox.md

   - Second point click - Define the rotation and width of the bounding box.
   - Third point click - Draw the height of the bounding box.

+!!! note
+ The three-point click action is only available when using the `<Rectangle>` tag.
+It is not available for `<RectangleLabels>`.

 The origin anchor `0,0` is placed with the first click, similar to the basic bounding box.
 The second anchor will indicate the angle of the edge for `0,1` and the width of the bounding box.
 The third and final anchor `1,1` will determine the height or final dimension of the bounding box.
 Three clicks is required to create a rotated bounding box.

 1. **Starting point of the location to draw the bounding box**: With a tag selected and mouse on canvas, on-click to place first anchor `0,0` anywhere on the canvas.